Deep Foundation for a New Construction – on Weathered Rock [A Case Study]

 Helical piles offer installation advantages as well, such as the ability to install in an area with a high-water table.

 The owner hired US2bg as the general contractor for the project.
 Following the recommendations of the engineer, US2bg received multiple estimates on helical piles.
-Stable Foundations, the local CHANCE® Certified Installer, was hired to install the CHANCE Square Shaft helical piles for the new construction.
+Stable Foundations, the local Chance® Certified Installer, was hired to install the square shaft helical piles for the new construction.

 What about rock?